vituscze/kryl-lectures/lecture4.md

     ask :: IO String
     ask = do
-        putStrLn "What is your favourite color?"
+        putStrLn "What is your favourite colour?"
         answer <- getLine
         return answer